Dolomite (rock): Occurrence and origin

 is thermodynamically favorable, with a Gibbs free energy of about -2.2 kcal/mol.
-In theory, ordinary seawater contains sufficient dissolved magnesium to cause dolomitization.
+In theory, ordinary seawater contains sufficient dissolved magnesium (the second most abundant cation in seawater) to cause dolomitization.
 However, because of the very slow rate of diffusion of ions in solid mineral grains at ordinary temperatures, the process can occur only by simultaneous dissolution of calcite and crystallization of dolomite.
 This in turn requires that large volumes of magnesium-bearing fluids are flushed through the pore space in the dolomitizing limestone.
 Several processes have been proposed for dolomitization.

 The hypersaline model (also known as the evaporative reflux model) is based on the observation that dolomite is very commonly found in association with limestone and evaporites, with the limestone often interbedded with the dolomite.
 According to this model, dolomitization takes place in a closed basin where seawater is subject to high rates of evaporation.
 This results in precipitation of gypsum and aragonite, raising the magnesium to calcium ratio of the remaining brine.
 The brine is also dense, so it sinks into the pore space of any underlying limestone (seepage refluxion), flushing out the existing pore fluid and causing dolomitization.
 The Permian Basin of North America has been put forward as an example of an environment in which this process took place.
-A variant of this model has been proposed for sabkha environments in which brine is sucked up into the dolomitizing limestone by evaporation of capillary fluids, a process called evaporative pumping.
+A variant of this model has been proposed for sabkha environments (supratidal mudflats or sandflats) in which brine is sucked up into the dolomitizing limestone by evaporation of capillary fluids, a process called evaporative pumping.